mic-cao/Race-Inference-Algo/README.md

 - Cleaning and harmonizing the 1940 census data to ensure consistency and accuracy.
 - Preprocessing steps include standardizing formats, handling missing values, and integrating supplementary demographic data.

-### 2. Bayesian Improved Surname First-Name Geocoding (BISFG) Algorithm with Relaxation Logics
+### 2. Bayesian Improved Surname First-Name Geocoding with Relaxation Logics
 #### Algorithm Overview
 The BISFG algorithm is tailored for demographic inference, integrating multiple relaxation logics to enhance prediction accuracy and efficiency:
 - **Step 1:** Initial prediction based on surname and first-name using Bayesian inference techniques.